Punktum-dk/epp-service-specification/README.md

 <a name="document-history"></a>
 ## Document History

+* HEAD 2017-02-07
+  * Addition of risk assessment for create domain command poll response.
+The XSD files revision 2.2 describes the changes to the XSD and supports the new extension: `dkhm:risk_assessment`

 * 2.1 2017-06-08
   * Removed information on waiting list handling, since this is being revisited